Transverse momentum broadening of medium-induced cascades in expanding media: Medium-induced cascades in expanding media

 where $\tau_0 \equiv t_0/t_\ast$, $J_{\alpha}(\cdot)$ and $Y_{\alpha}(\cdot)$ are the Bessel functions of the first and second kind, respectively, and

 At late times, the factor $\rmR\big[\ldots \big]$ behaves similarly to the static case, saturating at 1.
 In this case, the main effect of the expansion comes from the factor $\sqrt{\tau_0/\tau}$ which arises directly from considering the static rate with the time-dependent $\hat q$.
 Note that, in this case, the final time $\tau$ corresponds to $\tau \equiv (t_0+L)/t_\ast$, where $L$ refers to the path length in the medium.
 It is also interesting to note the additional dependence of the rate on $t_0$ in the Bjorken case.
+A study of the role of the $t_0$ has recently been done in Ref.~\cite{Adhya:2021kws} on the rapidity ratio and $v_2$ of the jets.
 In the subsequent sections, we shall further explore the possible physical implications of $t_0$ regarding the scaling laws.

 We consider a plasma with the initial temperature $T_0 = 0.4\,$GeV ($N_c=N_f=3$) and the initial momentum to be $p_0^+ = 100\,$GeV.
 The coupling constant is fixed by $\bar \alpha=0.3$, which corresponds to $g \approx 1.9869$.
 For the above input parameters we get $m_{D0} = 0.97\,$GeV, $\hat{q}_0 = 1.81\,$GeV$^2$/fm and, finally, $t_\ast = 11.0\,$fm.
 In addition, to facilitate a numerical solution, we impose the minimal value on the $x$ variable at $x_{\rm min} = 10^{-4}$.